Guru6163/nodejs-cc-validator/README.md

 2. The server will start on the specified port (default: 4000).
 You can access the API at `http://localhost:4000`.

+3. If you prefer to use the deployed backend, you can use the following base URL:

+   **Deployed Backend Base URL:** `https://cc-validator-backend.onrender.com`

 ## API Endpoints

 ### 1. User Registration (Sign-up)